 - Have your child check their earnings and losses to spark discussion and interest.

-Pros and Cons of a Custodial Investment Account for Parents and Kids
+Pros And Cons of Opening Custodial Investment Account

 There are several benefits to setting aside funds in a custodial account.